-Prior to the deployment of Chromebooks, the school systems in this study had a number of students sharing each PC - from as few as 1.3 to as many as seven.
+Prior to the deployment of Chromebooks, the school systems in this study had a number of students sharing each PC - from as few as 1.3 students per device to as many as seven.
 All of the schools improved their student-to-device ratio with Chromebooks.